Updated: December 2021

 • To educate the general public “Ummah” on Health-related issues.

-• To develop the potentials of students in secondary schools as well as higher institutions.
+• To develop the potential of students in secondary schools as well as higher institutions.

 • Partnership with other organizations nationally and internationally with similar objectives.

-Activities of the Islamic Medical Association of Nigeria (IMAN) spans across the following:
+Activities of the Islamic Medical Association of Nigeria (IMAN) span across the following:

 • Lectures, symposia and workshops aiming at improving religious and health knowledge/awareness of health professionals and the general public respectively.